mysociety/alaveteli/docs/installing/email.md

 When someone makes a Freedom of Information request to an authority through Alaveteli, the application sends an email containing the request to the authority.

-The email's `reply-to` address is a special one so that any replies to it can be automatically directed back to Alaveteli, and so that Alaveteli can tell which request the reply needs to be shown with.
-This requires some configuration of the MTA on the server that is running Alaveteli, so that it will pipe all emails to these special addresses to Alaveteli to handle, via its `script/mailin` script.
-The special addresses are of the form:
+The email's `reply-to` address is a special one (known as a "[subaddress](https://tools.ietf.org/html/rfc5233)") so that any replies to it can be automatically directed back to Alaveteli, and so that Alaveteli can tell which request the reply needs to be shown with.
+This requires some configuration of the MTA on the server that is running Alaveteli.

+The default approach is to pipe all emails to these special addresses to Alaveteli to handle, via its `script/mailin` script.
+Email can also be delivered to a mailbox accessible over POP and then fetched by the Mail Poller - this is usually used alongside the pipe script method for users sending batch requests.

+The special addresses are of
+the form:

     <foi+request-3-691c8388@example.com>